Ballymote: Demography

-In 1900 Ballymote had a population of 1,145, compared to 1,549 in 2016.
+In 1900 Ballymote had a population of 1,145, compared to 1,711 in 2022.

 Economy

 In addition to a selection of shops and services, there are factories just outside the town at Ballybrennan, and a small business park at Carrownanty on the R296 Road to Tobercurry.
 There is a livestock mart and a microbrewery.
 The wider area is mainly agricultural, with many people commuting to Carrick on Shannon and Sligo town for work.

 Sport

 A number of sports are played in the town, including Gaelic football and athletics at Corran Park and soccer at Brother Walfrid Memorial Park.
-The town had had a nine-hole golf course on the outskirts of the town since 1943 (though some claim 1930s), which relocated c.
-1993. and which closed in 2019 as financially unviable with dwindling membership.
+The town had a nine-hole golf course on the outskirts of the town since 1943 (though some claim 1930s), which relocated c.
+1993, and which closed in 2019 as financially unviable with dwindling membership.

 Heritage and culture

 The Ballymote Heritage Group was founded on 30 May 1984.
 At the bank holiday at the beginning of August they organise a heritage weekend with a variety of events and an annual publication, The Corran Herald.

-The Irish Raptor Research Centre near Templehouse Lough was originally set up for research purposes but since 2003 demonstrates the fun and educational Eagles Flying Show as well.
+The Irish Raptor Research Centre near Templehouse Lough was originally set up for research purposes but from 2003 demonstrated the fun and educational Eagles Flying Show as well.
+Eagles Flying announced its closure in 2025.

-A children's playground has been created at Town Park.
-A miniature railway has been in operation there on some summer weekends.
+A children's playground was created at Ballymote Town Park but closed in 2018.
+It was upgraded and reopened by Ballymote Community Council in 2025.
+A miniature railway was previously in operation there on some summer weekends.

 The town regularly host St Patricks day parades each year.